Combined MA/PhD and Certificate Students

 Students are required to complete 18 units, consisting of 3 units of core courses and 15 units of directed electives.
 The certificate is taken over two consecutive semesters.
 Please go to Spiritual Counseling Certificate curriculum for an outline of the curriculum and a sample schedule.
 PhD/Certificate Program sample schedule.

-The goal of this program is to provide mental health professionals and pastoral counselors with the foundational background and skills in East-West spiritual counseling, thereby enabling them to broaden the scope of their practice.
-Licensure as a mental health professional or training and experience in pastoral counseling is thus a prerequisite for admission.
-Applicants who are not yet licensed but have training and experience in mental health or pastoral counseling will be considered on a case-by-case basis.
+The goal of this program is to provide mental health professionals and pastoral counselors with a foundational background and skills in East-West spiritual counseling, thereby enabling them to broaden the scope of their practice.
+Licensure as a mental health professional or training and experience in pastoral counseling is a prerequisite for admission.
 A personal interview with EWP core faculty members is part of the application process.
 Admission to the certificate program is for the fall semester only, and is for currently enrolled students.

 Certificate in Ecoresilience Leadership

-This program of study offers current MA and PhD students knowledge acquisition and mentoring skills for psychologically addressing global ecological crises like climate change.
-Students learn practices and models for helping people move from passivity, overwhelm, and other counter-productive states into responses that blend deep reflection with thoughtful action on behalf of Earth-honoring forms of ecoresilient community.
+This program of study offers MA and PhD students knowledge acquisition and mentoring skills for addressing global ecological crises like climate change psychologically.
+Students learn practices and models for helping people move from passivity, trauma, and other counter-productive states into responses that blend deep reflection with thoughtful action on behalf of earth-honoring forms of ecoresilient community.
 Earth-honoring ways of relating to self, community, nature, and place depend ultimately on recovering a deep sense of reenchantment, of inhabiting an animate, wondrous world.

 Certificate Learning Outcomes

 - Facilitate discussion circles for people concerned about climate change.

 - Offer tools for educating others about the psychodynamics of global ecological change.